BA (Hons)

 Course overview

-As one of the most successful creative writing programmes of its kind in the UK, you are encouraged to see all types of writing in relation to wider literary, cultural and professional contexts.
-Whether you are crafting novels, poems or scripts our widely published academics help you to demonstrate a high level of technical skill, an aptitude for self-expression, and a commitment to hard work and personal development.
+As one of the most successful creative writing programmes of its kind in the UK, we encourage you to see all types of writing in relation to wider literary, cultural and professional contexts.
+Whether you are crafting novels, poems or non fiction, our widely published academics help you to demonstrate a high level of technical skill, an aptitude for self-expression, and a commitment to hard work and personal development.

-The course arms you with some fantastic transferable skills, such as confident and compelling storytelling, critical thinking and articulate expression.
+The course arms you with desirable transferable skills, such as confident and compelling storytelling, critical thinking and articulate expression.
 These abilities are valued in a variety of employment contexts including arts and entertainment as well as business and commerce.

 What you need to know